NikeSpengler/NikeSpengler/README.md

-### Hi I am Nike, a Frontend Developer student with a background in Garpic Design.
+### Hi I am Nike, a Frontend Developer student with a background in Graphic Design.
 - It feels like a perfect match.

 ### I’m currently learning;